If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 But sometimes that’s just not possible, such as on a last-minute trip when Disney resorts are booked or if there isn’t a Disney resort available that fits your budget.

-When we planned our short trip for December there were zero rooms available at Disney resorts so I searched out a budget-friendly hotel close by.
+When we planned our short trip for December there were zero rooms available at Disney resorts so I began researching cheap hotels near Disney World.

 I was nervous about staying here since our suite only cost $75/night, which seemed a little too good to be true!